 The General Fund actual revenues were higher than budgeted revenues.
-Actual revenues for the current year were \$320,882 compared to budgeted revenues of \$300,000.
-This resulted primarily from all revenue functions being higher than budget, except for interest income.
+Actual revenues for the current year were \$338,728 compared to budgeted revenues of \$322,149.
+This resulted primarily from all revenue functions being higher than budget, except for charges for services and donations.

 The General Fund actual expenditures were lower than budgeted expenditures.
-Actual expenditures totaled \$208,937 while budgeted expenditures totaled \$336,200.
-The capital outlay was under budget by \$44,697 due to the District's not completing projects that were budgeted to be completed in the fiscal year.
+Actual expenditures totaled \$305,405 while budgeted expenditures totaled \$551,925.
+The capital outlay was under budget by \$35,227 due to project delays.
+Salaries were under budget and various maintenance projects were also delayed